apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**James Webb Detects “Unexplained Structures” in Heart of Our Galaxy**
+**‘First light’: NASA receives laser-beamed message from 10 million miles away**

-You can read more about it [here](https://futurism.com/the-byte/james-webb-unexplained-structures-galaxy).
+You can read more about it [here](https://www.cnn.com/2023/11/24/world/nasa-psyche-dsoc-first-light-scn/index.html).

 ## Requirements
 - Python 3.8